Guardsquare/proguard/CONTRIBUTING.md

 - Traverse the input data, to parse any useful data structures.

-- Process the data structures in a number of steps (mainly shrinking, string encryption, optimization, obfuscation, class encryption).
+- Process the data structures in a number of steps (mainly shrinking, optimization, obfuscation).

 - Traverse the input data again, this time to write to the output, by copying, transforming, replacing, or removing data entries.
 The transformations can